Urban Ag Conference

 Bridging the Urban/Rural Farm Gap While there are obvious differences between urban and rural farms, there are also similarities.
 This session will connect urban and rural farmers to build relationships and understanding to strengthen agriculture in Minnesota.

-Food Processing and Storage With shortened growing seasons in Minnesota, finding ways to process and store items grown on your farm is critical to extend the lives of those items and your selling season for additional cash flow.
-Hear from experts with tips to process and store produce to extend the season.
+Adding Value to Produce and Extending the Selling Season With Food Safety in MindWith shortened growing seasons in Minnesota, finding ways to safely process and add value to the items grown on your farm is an important step in extending the lives of those items while adding additional cash flow.
+Hear from experts in the cottage food industry with tips and best practices while keeping food safety at the forefront.

 Finding (and Keeping) Space to Grow For many urban farmers, getting land is the first and hardest step.
 From high costs and short-term leases to zoning questions and competing development pressures, land access can make or break a farm.
 This session will explore pathways to secure growing space in urban areas, including how to evaluate a site, working with landowners, cities, nonprofits, and land trusts, and tips for long-term stability.

-Thank You to Our 2025 Sponsors!
+Thank You to Our 2026 Sponsors!

 Minnesota Foundation for Agriculture